ceramicnetwork/.github/OVERVIEW.md

 # **Introduction to the Ceramic Protocol**

-This document provides an introduction to the Ceramic protocol.
-For a technical overview of Ceramic, see technical specification.
+> This document provides an introduction to the Ceramic protocol.
+For a more technical overview, see [Ceramic Technical Specification](https://github.com/ceramicnetwork/specs).

 - [Introduction](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md#introduction)
 - [Background](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md#background)